 In recent voting anti-immigrant parties that favor restrictions on asylum seekers such as the Danish People’s Party, Sweden Democrats, the True Finns and the Progress Party (Norway), have increased their share at the polls and in some cases are now junior partners in government.
 In the case of Sweden, the Sweden Democrats won a block of seats large enough to prevent the traditional center-left and center-right parties from forming a government.
 In Denmark, the left-leaning Social Democrats parroted the Danish Peoples Party’s anti-immigrant policies stating that restricting immigration was necessary in order to save that country’s social welfare system.

 And while the fiscal condition of the Nordic countries is good (they tax instead of borrow), the same cannot be said of the citizens who incur household debt at much higher levels than in the United States.
 Apparently, the Nordic citizens do not want to have their lifestyles overly constrained by their tax burden.

 America cannot fall back on ethnic solidarity to create its political system.
 We are much too diverse.
-But we must find common ground or we will devolve into a sputtering Tower of Babel with political identities of all stripes.
+But we must find common ground, or we will devolve into a sputtering Tower of Babel with political identities of all stripes.
 This common ground is provided by the principles on which America was founded.
-The Enlightenment principles written down by John Locke and others are timeless.
+The Enlightenment principles written down by John Locke and others are timeless and universal.
 The social contract between citizens based on those principles is the edifice of trust that allows immigrants and others to find common ground.
 The Founding Principles is the bond that makes us Us, and not a bunch of Thems.